 Union Avenue Baptist Church was organized in 1869 by 40 members of the First Baptist Church of Greenpoint on Noble Street.
-The congregation constructed a frame church on Union (now Manhattan) Avenue, which was dedicated in February or March of 1870.1 On May 14, 1881 the congregation dedicated a new church next door to their old church, which was in turn converted to a Sunday School.
+The congregation constructed a frame church on Union (now Manhattan) Avenue, which was dedicated in February or March of 1870.1 On May 14, 1881 the congregation dedicated a new church next door to their old church, with the old church in turn being converted to a Sunday School.
 The new structure, designed by a "well-known church architect", had two steeples, on e 65' tall and the second 90' tall.
 The brick structure had Italian tile trim and terra-cotta decoration at the two entrances.2 The "well-known church architect" referenced by the Times was Lawrence Valk, indeed, a prominent church architect3 .

 In 1900, Union Avenue Baptist Church reunited with First Baptist Church of Greenpoint to form Union Baptist Church.
-The congregation continues to be located in the First Baptist Church on Noble Street.
-By 1904, the former Sunday School was occupied by the Greenpoint Y.M.C.A. and sometime between 1904 and 1912 the church on Manhattan Avenue was home to the Greenpoint Theatre.
+The congregation continues to be located in the original First Baptist Church on Noble Street.
+By 1898, the former Sunday School was occupied by the Greenpoint Y.M.C.A. and sometime between 1904 and 1912 the church on Manhattan Avenue was home to the Garden Theatre.
 By 1916, the Sunday School had been demolished and replaced by a three-story building used by the U.S. Postal Service (the YMCA having built its own facility at Meserole Avenue and Lorimer Street.
 Ironically, the best historical image of the church is this 1929 photo, when it was the Garden Theater.

 740 Manhattan Avenue